Rafal-wq/shop-clothes/README.md

 - ABOUT
 - RUNNING THE APPLICATION
-- JWT CONFIGURATION
+- JWT CONFIGURATION AND ENDPOINTS
-  - Endpoints of authentication
 - ENDPOINTS
   - Items /clothes/
     - GET